Intellia Therapeutics Announce - GuruFocus.com

 Goldman Sachs & Co.
-LLC is acting as the sole underwriter for the proposed offering.
-The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+LLC is the sole underwriter for the offering.
+The offering is expected to close on or about December 2, 2022, subject to customary closing conditions.

-The shares of common stock are being offered by Intellia pursuant to an effective shelf registration statement that was previously filed with the U.S. Securities and Exchange Commission (SEC).
-A preliminary prospectus supplement and accompanying prospectus relating to and describing the terms of the offering will be filed with the SEC and may be obtained, when available, from: Goldman Sachs & Co.
-LLC, by mail at 200 West Street, New York, NY 10282, Attention: Prospectus Department, by telephone at (866) 471-2526, or by email at [email protected]; or by accessing the SEC’s website at www.sec.gov.
+The shares of common stock are being offered by Intellia pursuant to an effective shelf registration statement, including a prospectus, that was previously filed with the U.S. Securities and Exchange Commission (SEC).
+The final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and may be obtained, when available, from: Goldman Sachs & Co.
+LLC, by mail at 200 West Street, New York, NY 10282, Attention: Prospectus Department, by telephone at (866) 471-2526, or by email at [email protected]

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.